Japanese Public Key Infrastructure (JPKI)

 - NEC Corporation

-- Department in charge: New Business Development Group, Social and Public Integration Department
+- Department in charge: New Business Creation Group, Social Public Integration Department

 - Contact: ss _ atmark _ mcas. jp. nec. com